How Long Does a Repossession Stay on Your Credit Report?

 How can you rebuild your credit after a repossession?

 Even after a repo, you can still rebuild or repair your credit.
 There’s a difference between these two processes that’s worth noting.
 Credit repair is the process used to remove inaccurate information from your credit report.
-On the other hand, rebuilding your credit involves doing what's necessary to improve your credit score.
+On the other hand, rebuilding your credit involves doing what's necessary going forward to improve your credit score.
 You can build credit by:

 1. Checking your credit.
 Do so regularly to ensure you’re up to date on payments and to guard against errors.
 You can also track your progress by getting a free credit score from FICO.